zhihu/kids/README.md

 ### Using Docker

 You can use docker to build a kids container to run or use it to make a deb package and run kids outside a container.

 First prepare your config file:

-    # or samples/server.conf
+    # Modify samples/agent.conf or samples/server.conf
     copy samples/agent.conf debian/kids.conf
     # Edit kids.conf, minimally logfile should be set to stdout
     # to make `docker logs` work if you run kids in a container.